Black-hole spectroscopy from a giant quantum vortex

-We identify two distinct behaviours.
-At low frequencies, the ingoing wave starting near the boundary is reflected by the vortex, whereas, at higher frequencies, the ingoing wave propagates all the way into the centre.
-We understand this behaviour as follows.
-For $p=0$, Eq.~\eqref{eq:branch} exhibits a local minimum for $\omega_D^+$ and a maximum for $\omega_D^-$.
-The frequency range between these extrema does not contain real-valued solutions, instead admitting evanescent modes characterised by imaginary value of $p$.
-The curve $\omega_D^+(p=0,m,r)$ then separates the propagating and evanescent solutions, acting as an effective potential barrier.
+and noting that, for $p=0$, Eq.~\eqref{eq:branch} exhibits a local minimum for $\omega_D^+$ and a maximum for $\omega_D^-$.
+The frequency range between these extrema only contains evanescent solutions, corresponding to imaginary $p$ and exponentially decaying, non-propagating modes.
+Therefore, the curve $\omega_D^+(p=0,m,r)$ separates the propagating and evanescent regions and acts as this potential barrier (see Methods for a detailed discussion).

-QNMs arise in scenarios where the effective potential features a local maximum \cite{Berti2009}.
-In our system, this occurs only for waves counter-rotating with the vortex, which are characterised by negative azimuthal numbers.
-The corresponding effective potential is shown as a function of radius in Fig.~\ref{fig:intro}d.
-The location of the maximum is analogous to the light ring in black-hole physics \cite{cardoso2009,torres2018}.
-It marks the unstable boundary between waves that fall into the black-hole horizon and those that escape to infinity, as shown in Fig.~\ref{fig:intro}c, and is responsible for the shape of the accretion disk in images of real black holes \cite{eventhorizon}.
-In our case, waves near the light ring represent the lowest-energy excitations able to radiate energy from the vortex, and approximate the real part of the fundamental QNM frequency when the WKB approximation holds.
+We plot the effective potential as a function of radius by solid coloured lines in Fig.~\ref{fig:intro}d.
+The dot-dashed line, corresponding to the potential of a corotating azimuthal number $m=8$, diverges at small radii, illustrating that corotating modes cannot propagate to the centre of the vortex; in this sense, the vortex core effectively acts as a hard wall.
+QNMs arise in scenarios where the effective potential features a local maximum \cite{bertispectroscopy}, which occurs only for counterrotating waves in our set-up.
+The open circles indicate the location of the maximum of the effective potential, which is analogous to the light ring in black hole physics.
+It marks the unstable boundary between waves that fall into the black hole horizon and those that escape to infinity, and is responsible for the shape of the accretion disk in images of real black holes~\cite{eventhorizon}.
+In our case, waves near the light ring represent the lowest-energy excitations able to radiate energy from the vortex, and approximate the real part of the fundamental QNM frequency when the WKB approximation holds \cite{cardoso2009}.
+The presence of a light ring within the system places a strong constraint on the values of $C$.
+In order to uniquely identify QNMs, we tune the background flow to place the light ring within the detection range.